TA-1708/Parametric-PINN-Mechanics/README.md

 # Parametric PINN Surrogate: Real-World 1D Structural Mechanics

+## 🧠 Engineering Insight
+This project demonstrates how physics-informed neural networks (PINNs) can replace traditional finite element solvers for fast, real-time prediction of structural response across varying geometries and loading conditions.

 Traditional Finite Element Analysis (FEA) requires meshing and iterative solving for every new geometry or load case.
 This project demonstrates a **Mesh-Free Parametric Physics-Informed Neural Network (PINN)** that acts as an instant surrogate model for solid mechanics.

 Instead of solving a differential equation for a single specific bar, this neural network learns the generalized physics of a tapered rod.
 Once trained, it can instantly predict the displacement field and internal forces for **any combination** of length, taper geometry, material stiffness, and applied load within its training domain—executing in milliseconds.